noamraph/nix-pills/pills/15-nix-search-paths.md

 Welcome to the 15th Nix pill.
-In the previous [14th](14-override-design-pattern.md) pill we have introduced the
-\"override\" pattern, useful for writing variants of derivations by passing different inputs.
+In the previous [14th](14-override-design-pattern.md) pill we have introduced the "override" pattern, useful for writing variants of derivations by passing different inputs.

 Assuming you followed the previous posts, I hope you are now ready to